Preston and Wigan Railway

-On 8 August 1833 the Board decided that it would be to their advantage to amalgamate with the Wigan Branch Railway, the directors of the Wigan Branch Railway met shortly thereafter and agreed with them.
-An Act of Parliament was approved and gained royal assent on 22 May 1834 incorporating the two railways as the North Union Railway.
+On 8 August 1833 the board decided that it would be to their advantage to amalgamate with the Wigan Branch Railway, the directors of the Wigan Branch Railway met shortly thereafter and agreed with them.
+The North Union Railway Company Act 1834 (4 & 5 Will.
+4. c. xxv) was approved and gained royal assent on 22 May 1834 incorporating the two railways as the North Union Railway.
 It was the first-ever amalgamation of railway companies.

-The line opened formally on 21 October 1838 and to the public on 31 October.
+The line was formally opened by the North Union Railway on 21 October 1838 and to the public on 31 October.